NSriram5/Springboard2021MockInterviewPrep/Dropbox_Questions.md

 Four our purposes, we'll express each set of keypad letters as a string of length 7 where the first letter is the 'key' letter.

-Constraints: - BOth the wordlist and the keypad letters will be supplied in all capital letters; - All words in the wordlist will be of length 5 or greater; - Every sequence of keypad letters will be of exactly length 7
+Constraints: - Both the wordlist and the keypad letters will be supplied in all capital letters; - All words in the wordlist will be of length 5 or greater; - Every sequence of keypad letters will be of exactly length 7

 Example: